 - The Man museum, but I didn't go there

 Besides that there are the Flying Pins, an art statue, and several park and green fields around which are beautiful.

-Is there any other advice that you could give to future students who are going to Eindhoven?
+Is there any other advice that you could give to students going to Eindhoven in the future?

 Enjoy it.
 Go to the Borrel, every Thursday there is cheap beer on the student association bars in the TUE (university).
 There you can meet many nice people.